clux/facemaulers/npcs/irae.md

 Unleashed the demon lords upon the world to start the great `Osteogenesis`; converting the armies of entire cities.
 Set the Storm Giants up to protect the summoning circle.
 Summoning ritual ended in [[81-fracto-nimbuli]] (causing weakness in demon lords - resistances are down).

+ilharess alur (matron superior) is her new introductory title.

 ## Motivation
 She wants to be the true autocrat of the world.
 Undeath / lichdom gets rid of suffering of people.
 "What is one generation? in the face of endless happiness?"
 "end justifies the means, surely not a concept you are unfamiliar with?"